NitinReddyKamsani/CRM/README.md

 the master detail relationships on junction object are deleted.
 -> In case if u delete the primary master detail relationship or convert it into lookup relationship then the secondary master object becomes the primary master object.
+-> We dont use lookup relation in junction object because there is no cascade option in lookup.